whoot/Typo3Scan/README.md

 Typo3Scan is an open source penetration testing tool that I wrote to automate the process of detecting the [Typo3](https://typo3.org) CMS and it's installed [extensions](https://extensions.typo3.org/).
 It also has a database with known vulnerabilities for core and extensions.

-Typo3Scan does not exploit any vulnerabilities!
+Typo3Scan does not exploit vulnerabilities!
 It´s soley purpose was to enumerate version info and installed extensions in penetration tests ever since.

+**Disclaimer**\
+Typo3Scan is intended to be used for legal security purposes only, and you should only use it to test websites you own or have permission to test.
+Any other use is not the responsibility of the developer(s).
+Be sure that you understand and are complying with the laws in your area.
+In other words, don't be stupid, don't be an asshole, and use this tool responsibly and legally.

 ## Installation